A Two-Day Itinerary for Springfield, Missouri

 Springfield, Missouri: A City You’re Going to Love

-Springfield, Missouri is an awesome place to spend time getting to know the local attractions and historical setting.
-It is a tremendous Midwestern destination to satisfy both your big city and small town desires.
+Springfield, Missouri, is a wonderful place to spend time getting to know the local attractions and historical setting.
+It is a great Midwestern destination to satisfy both your big city and small town desires.

 Here’s hoping my itinerary for Springfield, Missouri will come in handy for your vacation or weekend getaway.